Fishbourne Meadows

 3. Follow little board walks across the marshy ground ahead of you.
 The water of Chichester Harbour will be to your right.
 After a little plank bridge takes you over a particularly wet spot, the path will veer around to the left and then go over a little wall with a drainage chute.
 Go over this and then drop down and go through a wooden kissing gate and onto a long section of boardwalk.

-• If you park at Dell Quay, simply reverse these directions, and we suggest walking as far as Fishbourne Mill Pond before retracing your steps.
+• If you park at Dell Quay, simply reverse these directions, and we suggest walking as far as Fishbourne Mill Pond, just beyond the bridges and along the river, before retracing your steps.

-• If you want to make the walk longer, you an walk up Dell Quay Road, turn right at the footpath and continue to Chichester Marina and The Boat House café.
+• If you want to make the walk longer, you can walk up Dell Quay Road, turn right at the footpath and continue to Chichester Marina and The Boat House café.

 Did you know?